Keys to Finding Travel Nurses Housing While on Assignment

 But if you decide to forgo this benefit and find a place to stay on your own, here are some tips to help you find a great place to stay while on your next travel nurse assignment:

 Important note: Most travel nursing companies will pay a healthy housing stipend to those travelers who decide to look for accommodations on their own.
-However, if the reason you’re looking for housing on your own is because you’re going to bring your family and/or pets with you as you travel, understand that the housing stipend probably won’t cover the full cost for a larger apartment/townhome rental.
+However, if the reason you’re looking for housing on your own is that you’re going to bring your family and/or pets with you as you travel, understand that the housing stipend probably won’t cover the full cost for a larger apartment/townhome rental.
 Most housing stipends are equal to the rent for a one-bedroom apartment, which is the type of accommodations most healthcare travel companies provide for their travelers.

 - Once you know your assignment location, go online and look for property management companies.
 While many property management firms are looking for year-long tenants, you may luck out and find one that provides vacation rentals and/or short-term rentals.